barbara-suassuna/Cetaceans/README.md

 3. Alignments: This folder contains the raw alignments generated with MAFFT, the cleaned alignments produced using an R script, and a script to create a concatenated supermatrix with all the alignments.
 These alignments serve as the input for phylogenetic inference.
 4. Phylogenetic Inference: Both IQ-TREE and BEAST2 were used to reconstruct a phylogeny.
 Each has its own subfolder with the outputs.
      - IQ-TREE: the concatenated supermatrix was analyzed to create a maximum-likelihood tree.
-     - BEAST2: a partitioned NEXUS file was created with the script provided and imported into BEAUti to set up the XML file.
+     - BEAST2: a partitioned NEXUS file was created with the python script provided and imported into BEAUti to set up the XML file.
 The latter was input into BEAST2.
 6. Analysis: This folder includes scripts to visualize the trees with support values, create a heatmap of discrete traits, and perform stochastic character mapping of echolocation.
 There is a subfolder for each analysis.
 7. Bibliography: References used throughout the project.
 8. Final Tree: Final phylogeny from the analyses above.